-In Madagascar, the Aspinall Foundation implements effective, targeted conservation programs to protect a small number of high priority lemur species, including greater bamboo lemurs, black-and-white ruffed lemurs and indri.
-They partner with local communities to address the conservation of both the species themselves and their habitat.
+In Madagascar, the Aspinall Foundation implements effective, targeted conservation programs to protect a small number of high priority lemur species, including Greater Bamboo lemurs, Black-and-white Ruffed lemurs and Indri.
+We partner with local communities to address the conservation of both the species themselves and their habitat.
 The Aspinall Foundation has worked in both the eastern rainforests and the western dry forests of Madagascar.

-The Aspinall Foundation’s work has been key to saving several Critically Endangered species from extinction.
-Using effective, targeted conservation actions on a small number of high priority lemur species, the programs implemented by The Aspinall Foundation have helped save the following species:
+Our work has been key to helping save several Critically Endangered lemur species from extinction, by using effective, targeted conservation actions on a small number of high priority lemur species.

 An Indri (Indri indri), copyright Tony King Aspinall Foundation